-The Hope probe is scheduled to liftoff from Earth on July 15 and begin a seven-month journey to the Red Planet.
+The Hope probe lifted off from Earth on July 20 and began a seven-month journey to the Red Planet.
 The probe is expected to enter Mars’ atmosphere in 2021 to coincide with the 50th anniversary of the UAE’s founding.

 The Hope probe will serve as Mars’ first weather satellite.
 Using three cutting-edge scientific instruments, Hope will collect data to help scientists around the world better understand Martian atmospheric dynamics and climate cycles.